 The good news is that this common condition has numerous treatments that are designed to reduce discomfort while restoring balance to the muscles around your temporomandibular joints.
-In this blog post, we'll discuss the different causes, symptoms, and treatment options available for those facing jaw pain and headaches due to a TMJ disorder.
+In this blog post, we'll discuss the different causes, symptoms, and treatment options available for those facing pain and migraine headaches due to a temporomandibular joint pain or TMJ pain disorder.

-1. Teeth Grinding
+1. Teeth Grinding / Jaw Clenching

-One of the main symptoms of TMJ is a headache or migraine-like pain in front of or around your ears.
-This can range from mild discomfort to severe throbbing headaches.
+One of the main symptoms of TMJ pain is a tmj headache or migraine-like pain in front of or around your ears.
+This can range from mild discomfort to severe throbbing tmj headaches.

 4. Sinus Infection

 Sinus infections are the type of ailment that nobody wants to deal with.
 They can hijack your entire headspace, causing dull aches and stabbing facial pain that make even the smallest tasks seem like monumental challenges.

 These little pockets of air, tucked away in your skull, are crucial for keeping your respiratory system running smoothly.
 But when something goes wrong, it can feel like the walls are closing in.